 “Black Bear Catholic organizes events that bring in new students.
 Anyone who shows up is welcome,” explains Kacey Roehrich, BBC Treasurer.

-Those events include Wednesday & Sunday night suppers, Men’s and Women’s Group on Sunday evenings, opportunities for Mass and Adoration throughout the week, and community events for men and women as well as specific events for men and women individually.
+Those events include Wednesday and Sunday night suppers, Men’s and Women’s Group on Sunday evenings, opportunities for Mass, Adoration throughout the week, community events, and specific events for men and women individually.

-“It’s fun to come down here, get a group together, either study or hang out, play games.
-Having a new Newman Center would give us dedicated spaces for meetings and hosting various social and service related events.”
-Kacey says.
+“It’s fun to come down here, get a group together, either study, hang out, or play games.
+Having a new Newman Center would give us dedicated spaces for meetings and hosting various social and service-related events,” Kacey says.

-Campus Minister Audrey Aylmer.
-“So when we say our mission is to help people center their lives around how we imitate Christ, they don’t see that when they walk in.
-The Newman Center is a really vibrant place, and it has so much more potential to grow if we have the space to dream big.”
+Campus Minister Audrey Aylmer notes, “Our mission is to help people center their lives around how we imitate Christ.
+They don’t see that when they walk in.
+The Newman Center is a really vibrant place.
+It has so much more potential to grow if we have the space to dream big.”